GPTZero 9 min read

 Across the hybrid bucket of our 25 essays, the failures clustered into three categories.
 The first was light human edit — a student takes ChatGPT's draft, rewrites two paragraphs in their own voice, and hands it in.
 GPTZero caught these maybe a third of the time.
 The detector is essentially asking what proportion of sentences look AI, and a few hand-rewritten paragraphs dilute the signal.

 The second was structural rewriting — sentences split, parallels broken, vocabulary swapped.
-GPTZero failed on these consistently, which is what a structural humanizer is supposed to do.
+This was the hardest bucket for GPTZero in our run, because restructuring shifts the probability profile the classifier reads.
 The third was the weird category: essays where the human edit was very small (one sentence per paragraph rewritten) but in a particular pattern that broke the burstiness signal.
 Adding two short fragments to an LLM paragraph is enough to push burstiness out of the AI range.

-The Refrazr detector mirrors the perplexity and burstiness signals GPTZero uses.
-Paste your draft, see the score, then decide whether to humanize.
+The Refrazr detector reads the same kind of perplexity and burstiness signals GPTZero uses.
+Paste your draft, see the pattern analysis, then decide whether to rewrite.
 Free, no signup, runs in your browser.

 Test my essay free →